South Brisbane, Queensland: 19th century: European settlement

-South Brisbane School opened around 1865.
-At some time it split into South Brisbane Boys State School and South Brisbane Girls and Infants State School.
-In 1929 the Boys School and the Girls and Infants were amalgamated to form two new schools, South Brisbane State School for Preparatory to Grade 5 and South Brisbane Intermediate State School for Grades 6 and 7.
+South Brisbane State School opened around 1865.
+At some time, it split into South Brisbane Boys State School and South Brisbane Girls and Infants State School.
+In 1929, the Boys School and the Girls and Infants were amalgamated to form two new schools, South Brisbane State School for Preparatory to Grade 5 and South Brisbane Intermediate State School for Grades 6 and 7.
 In 1953 the Intermediate School was amalgamated into South Brisbane State School.
 The school closed in 1963.

 South Brisbane Wesleyan Methodist Church opened in July 1866.

 The South Brisbane Congregational Church was officially opened in Grey Street on 13 January 1867.
 The congregation was originally established at the Mechanics Institute in Stanley Street on 9 July 1865 and this was their first church building.
 It was made of timber.
 It was badly damaged in the 1893 Brisbane floods and subsequently demolished as the congregation decided to abandon this low-lying site.

-In 1874 John Cani established St Kilian's College in Raymond Terrace at the site now occupied by St Laurence's College.
+In 1874, John Cani established St Kilian's College in Raymond Terrace at the site now occupied by St Laurence's College.
 On Tuesday 20 December 1904 it was partially demolished in a severe storm and its buildings were sold for removal.